What is employee recognition?

 Why is Employee Recognition Important?

-An employee recognition program that is thought through and well implemented can work wonders for the business.
-It can positively impact engagement, performance, productivity, morale, motivation and purpose.
-And when engaged employees are recognized for the contributions, their engagement levels go up even more.
+An employee recognition program that is thought through and well implemented can work wonders for a business.
+It can positively impact engagement, performance, productivity, morale, motivation, and purpose.
+When engaged employees are recognized for their contributions, their engagement levels go up even more.

 Employee recognition is key.
 If the organization takes its employees for granted and does not show appreciation for their contributions, they will never give it their all.
 Therefore, employee recognition spells success.
 Let’s take a look at why employee recognition is important: